An initiative of

 - Engagement and empowerment of cocoa-growing communities.
 In particular mitigation of the social impacts and risks of land-use changes on affected cocoa farmers and their communities.

-In Côte d’Ivoire and Ghana, these Frameworks for Action have been translated into National Implementation Plans, released in June/July 2018.
-These plans specify timelines, roles and responsibilities, monitoring and evaluation, and governance.
-The implementation plans were shaped by public, private and civil society stakeholders, through a series of strategic and technical discussions.
+In Côte d’Ivoire and Ghana, these Frameworks for Action have been translated into National Implementation Plans.
+The first phase ran from 2018-2021 based on specified timelines, roles and responsibilities, monitoring and evaluation, and governance.
+The implementation plans for the second phase, from 2022-2025 have also been shaped by public, private and civil society stakeholders, through a series of strategic and technical discussions.

-On March 2019, thirty-three company signatories, accounting for about 85% of global cocoa usage, released detailed individual action plans.
-These plans spell out the specific actions each company will take in 2018-2022, to deliver on their commitments set out in the Frameworks for Action.
-Each company action plan has been aligned to the National Implementation Plans.
+On March 2019, thirty-three company signatories, accounting for about 85% of global cocoa usage, released detailed individual action plans for the first phase of CFI.
+The plans for the second phase, which spell out the specific actions each company will take in 2023-2025, to deliver on their commitments set out in the Frameworks for Action, are currently under development.
+Each company action plan is aligned to the National Implementation Plans.

 Downloads: